Training Outcomes Within Your Budget!

 3) The Development Team is responsible for delivering a potentially shippable product increment at the end of each sprint, typically lasting up to 4 weeks.

-What is difference between SAFe and Scrum?
+What is the Difference Between SAFe and Scrum?

 Elucidating on Scrum vs SAFe: